ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `activation` (default `relu`): if an `activation` is not already specified in `fc_layers` this is the default `activation` that will be used for each layer.
 It indicates the activation function applied to the output.
 - `dropout` (default `0`): dropout rate

-Example concat combiner in the model definition:
+Example concat combiner in the configuration:

 ```yaml
 type: concat